 - (A) "Habitable Floor" means any floor, usable for living purposes, that includes working, sleeping, eating, cooking, or recreation, or a combination thereof.
 A floor used only for storage purposes is not a "habitable floor." - (B) Height of Building.
-See Building, Height of. - (C) Historically Important.
+See Building, Height of. - (C) "Historically Important."
 See Sec.
 20.760.025(C) Historically Important. - (D) "Home Occupation" means an accessory use of not more than twenty-five (25) percent of the floor area of a dwelling unit for gainful employment involving the manufacture, provision, or sale of goods and/or services, which is conducted solely by occupants of the dwelling unit in a manner which does not change or disturb the residential appearance and character of the site.
-No Home Occupation shall be conducted in the garage or an accessory building; provided, that occupants of the dwelling may use an accessory building as a home office, art studio, or for similar purposes. - (E) "Hostel" means any building or portion thereof, or group of buildings, containing five or more dormitory rooms or private rooms, or providing accommodations for five or more transient guests, for the purpose of providing lower cost public travel accommodations to recreational travelers.
-The Hostel shall provide a kitchen, common room, and sanitary facilities for use by the transient guests. - (F) "Hotel" means any building, or portion thereof, or group of buildings, containing five (5) or more lodging units (guest rooms or suites), each of which is used, designed, or intended to be used, let or hired out, for occupancy by transient guests for compensation or profit.
-A Hotel may offer meals or beverages for separate compensation or as part of a room or suite package. - (G) "Household Pets" means animals or fowl ordinarily permitted in the dwelling area and kept for company or pleasure, rather than for profit, such as dogs, cats, birds, and similar small animals, but not including a sufficient number of animals to constitute a kennel, as defined in Section 20.608.030(A).
+No home occupation shall be conducted in the garage or an accessory building; provided, that occupants of the dwelling may use an accessory building as a home office, art studio, or for similar purposes. - (E) "Hostel" means any building or portion thereof, or group of buildings, containing five (5) or more dormitory rooms or private rooms, or

+- providing accommodations for five (5) or more transient guests, for the purpose of providing lower cost public travel accommodations to recreational travelers.
+The hostel shall provide a kitchen, common room, and sanitary facilities for use by the transient guests. - (F) "Hotel" means any building, or portion thereof, or group of buildings, containing five (5) or more lodging units (guest rooms or suites), each of which is used, designed, or intended to be used, let or hired out, for occupancy by transient guests for compensation or profit.
+A hotel may offer meals or beverages for separate compensation or as part of a room or suite package. - (G) "Household Pets" means animals or fowl ordinarily permitted in the dwelling area and kept for company or pleasure, rather than for profit, such as dogs, cats, birds, and similar small animals, but not including a sufficient number of animals to constitute a kennel, as defined in Section 20.608.30(A).
+(Ord.
+No. 3915 (part), adopted 1995.)

 Sec.
-20.608.028 - Definitions (I).
+20.608.028 Definitions (I).

-- (A) "Implementing Ordinance" means the ordinances, regulations, or programs which implement the policies or mandatory actions of the certified Chapter 4.13 of the Coastal Element of the General Plan (Mendocino Town Plan). - (B) "Inn" means any building, or portion thereof, or group of buildings containing five (5) or more lodging units (guest rooms or suites), each of which is used, designed, or intended to be used, let or hired out, for occupancy by transient guests for compensation or profit.
-An Inn may offer meals or beverages for compensation or as part of a room or suite package.
+- (A) "Implementing Ordinance" means the ordinances, regulations, or programs which implement the policies or mandatory actions of the certified Town of Mendocino Land Use Plan (Town Plan). - (B) "Inn" means any building, or portion thereof, or group of buildings containing five (5) or more lodging units (guest rooms or suites), each of which is used, designed, or intended to be used, let or hired out, for occupancy by transient guests for compensation or profit.
+An inn may offer meals or beverages for compensation or as part of a room or suite package.
+(Ord.
+No. 3915 (part), adopted 1995.)

 Sec.
-20.608.029 - Definitions (J).
+20.608.029 Definitions (J).

 (A) "Junk Yard" means any land, lot, or portion thereof where, (1) within an area greater than one hundred (100) square feet on a parcel smaller than forty thousand (40,000) square feet (a) waste is stored, or (b) discarded or salvaged materials are bought, sold, exchanged, stored, baled, cleaned, packed, disassembled, or handled, and (2) within an area greater than four hundred (400) square feet on a parcel larger than forty thousand (40,000) square feet, (a) waste is stored, or (b) discarded or salvaged materials are bought, sold, exchanged, stored, baled, cleaned, packed, disassembled, or handled.
 As used in this Section, a junk yard also means any used furniture and household equipment yards, house wrecking yards, used lumber yards, automobiles wrecking or parts recycling yard, and similar facilities.
+(Ord.
+No. 3915 (part), adopted 1995.)

 Sec.
-20.608.030 - Definitions K.
+20.608.030 Definitions K.